 - Other Components: facility set-up, curriculum planning, risk management, health care, and orientation specific to individual responsibilities.

 During summers when we offer more then one session, staff enjoy some much needed time off in between the sessions.
 There is also time dedicated for the staff team to regroup, debrief the previous session, and plan activities for the next session.
 “Freshening up” the facility is also on the “to do” list!
-Select staff travel to Washington DC to help with arrivals and departures as well as sightseeing and other educational activities.
+Select staff may travel to Washington, DC to help with arrivals and departures as well as sightseeing and other educational activities.

 - Blue Ridge Mountains (hiking, Appalachian culture)

-- Smith Mountain Lake (swimming, boating)
+- Smith Mountain Lake (swimming, boating, hiking)

 - New River Valley (rock-climbing, tubing, rafting)

 - Cities of Roanoke & Lynchburg (shopping, theaters, museums, restaurants)